justdie386/theinstaller/README.md

 Possibly re-writing an editenv altnerative in C to avoid the license and keep it in the same repo Work out a second installer which doesn't have the mingw toolchain bundled Setup the changes needed to allow for more than one lua version at a time

+I am aware of the current licensing issues with editenv, as it is GPL something and i modified it a little to make it work with the current project, and this project is going to be BSD+3, i will therefore rewrite my own very simple version but for now, please don't talk about it...